burningmantech/ranger-clubhouse-web/README-development.md

 * Array and object constants are Capitalized.
 * Class names are Capitalized.

+## CSS / Stylesheets

+* Try to use the Bootstrap CSS components before introducing new CSS code.
+There's a really good chance Bootstrap will have a solution.
+* By default Bootstrap supplies width utilities at 25%, 50%, 75%, and 100% widths (w-25, w-50, etc.) For Clubhouse 2.0, additional widths have been added starting at 5% and incrementing by 5% up to 100%. (w-5, w-10, w-15, etc.)
+* Style a table with the "table table-striped table-hover" classes.

 ## Use ES2015 classes

 Clubhouse 2.0 is using ember-decorators which automatically provide ES2015 blueprints for creating new routes, controllers, and components.